openshift/enhancements/enhancements/cloud-integration/tokenized-auth-enablement-operators-on-cloud.md

 For the operator author team:
 - Add CredentialRequests to the bundle, known location;
 - Add "role-arn"-type fields to the CredentialRequests
-- Use SDK to validate bundle to catch permission changes or mis-configuration
 - Add eventing to report status on a CR to indicate lacking STS credentials for fully operational deploy or update.

 For the Cloud Credential Operator: